Employee Benefits

 Deferred Compensation Plan

-n compliance with Section 457 of the IRS regulations, the county has chosen to participate in the State of Idaho Deferred Compensation Plan.
+In compliance with Section 457 of the IRS regulations, the county has chosen to participate in the State of Idaho Deferred Compensation Plan.
 This plan is administered by Nationwide Retirement Solutions (NRS).
 It is primarily designed to allow employees to set money aside for retirement and delay payment of state or federal income taxes on the principal and earnings until funds are withdrawn.
-Employees may access the money when they retire or any time they leave employment with the county without penalty.
-They may also withdraw money from their account while they are still employed to meet unforeseeable financial hardships.
-Employees may participate by contributing as little as 1% of their gross pay and may change or stop deferrals any time they wish.
-A wide variety of investment options are available to employees which may be managed on-line.
-Employees may get more information on the State of Idaho Deferred Compensation Plan and enroll on line using the following links with our employer ID# 612003 or contact our agent at 1-800-627-1583 Ext.
-3 for more assistance.
-Idaho Deferred Comp Plan Information Enrollment Forms Other Forms & Information
+Employees may get more information on the State of Idaho Deferred Compensation Plan and enroll online using internal links with our employer ID# 612003 or contact our agent Laura Leigh Brewster at her cell phone (208) 383-6983 or her email l.brewster@nationwide.com

 OTHER BENEFITS